Hello, and thank you for visiting my site.

 editing a collection of Review Questions as carefully culled from many years of back examination papers.

-I've also worked for Hodder Education on reversioning a textbook,
+I've also worked for Hodder Education on reversioning a set of textbooks,

 and for MEI/Integral writing tasks and questions.